-1. Cleanse wisely — Those sulfate-loaded shampoos are super drying, and dry hair is prone to breakage and hair loss.
-Use nontoxic hair care instead, and only shampoo when hair is actually dirty.
-Put second or third day hair up in a ponytail for a classic look.
+Those sulfate-loaded shampoos are super drying, and dry hair is prone to breakage and hair loss.
+Use nontoxic hair care instead, and also only shampoo when hair is actually dirty.
+Put second or third-day hair up in a ponytail for a classic look.

-3. Cool the heat — Flat ironing or heat styling every day will cause hair to fray and frizz, becoming more susceptible to breakage.
+Flat ironing or heat styling every day will cause hair to fray and frizz, becoming more susceptible to breakage.
 A good blow out should last at least two days, but if you feel the need to heat style daily, try to keep the temp at 365 degrees to avoid damage.
-Lower for finer textured hair.
+Lower for finer-textured hair.

-4. Detangle with care — Wet hair is fragile hair, so be sure to go easy on just washed strands.
-Rather than raking through with a brush (yes, it’s quick and tempting), carefully detangle hair with a wide toothed comb.
+Wet hair is fragile hair, so be sure to go easy on just washed strands.
+Rather than raking through with a brush (yes, it’s quick and tempting), carefully detangle hair with a wide-toothed comb.
 Leave brushing for when hair is dry.

 Comments will be approved before showing up.